wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-rdma.md

 <properties
- pageTitle="Set up a Windows RDMA cluster to run MPI applications | Microsoft Azure" description="Learn how to create a Windows HPC Pack cluster with size A8 or A9 VMs to use the Azure RDMA network to run MPI apps." services="virtual-machines" documentationCenter=""
+ pageTitle="Set up a Windows RDMA cluster to run MPI applications | Windows Azure" description="Learn how to create a Windows HPC Pack cluster with size A8 or A9 VMs to use the Azure RDMA network to run MPI apps." services="virtual-machines" documentationCenter=""